Orania corallina

 Orania corallina is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

+Orania corallina is also a non-broadcast spawner.
+Life cycle does not include trochophore stage.
+It has internal fertilization.

+It has dextrally coiled body symmetry.

 Distribution

 The length of the shell attains 14 mm.
+The body volume was 0.356 cm^3, and its wet body mass was 0.623 g.